-Foreign exchange fees apply when depositing/withdrawing yen into/out of foreign currency accounts (unconventional currency exchange fees may be applied in the event of drastic foreign exchange rate fluctuations or when major markets are closed.
-The maximum rate of such one-way exchange fees is 5.5 yen per unit.
+Foreign exchange fees apply when depositing/withdrawing yen into/out of foreign currency accounts Unconventional currency exchange fees may be applied in the event of drastic foreign exchange rate fluctuations or when major markets are closed.
+The maximum rates of such one-way exchange fees and round-turn exchange fees are 5.5 yen per unit and 11 yen per unit respectively.
 For a direct non-JPY cross currency exchange, the foreign exchange fees will be 0.02 multiplied by one of the currencies.

 There is a risk of loss of yen denominated principal due to the application of foreign currency exchange fees and applied interest rates, even if foreign exchange rates do not fluctuate.

 Preferred rates of Shinsei Step Up program are applied to transactions changing yen to a foreign currency and vice versa. (n.b.
 Preferred rates are not applicable to transactions between non yen foreign currencies or when the outstanding foreign currencies balance is converted to yen as part of closing an account.
 Additionally, preferred rates are not applicable in exchanging currencies or paying interest in the PowerSupport Plus program, or purchasing foreign currencies through the PowerBuilder program.)

 Foreign currency deposits are not guaranteed by deposit insurance.